mrts/algorithm-utils-cpp/README.md

 accidentally omitted from `vector::erase` calls and this "idiom" had propagated into several places in the codebase, causing hard-to-find bugs.

-I examined our codebase and found out that the four simple wrappers below cover 80% of our standard algorithms usage.
+While examining our codebase we found that the four simple wrappers below cover 80% of our standard algorithms usage - and so we mostly use the wrappers in our code now, falling back to the former only for non-trivial cases.

 Overview
 --------